 Tungsten wire mesh is a pure tungsten wire product.
-It has the characteristics of high melting point, high hardness, high strength, high resistivity, low vapor pressure, low evaporation rate, good high-temperature resistance (can withstand high temperatures of 3400 degrees), and excellent impact resistance.
-Therefore, it is widely used in various mechanical equipment, such as electromagnetic shielding net, vacuum furnace heat treatment grid, RF electromagnetic shielding, lightwave filtering, etc. Will the tungsten wire mesh react with air?
+It has the characteristics of a high melting point, high hardness, high strength, high resistivity, low vapor pressure, low evaporation rate, good high-temperature resistance (can withstand high temperatures of 3400 degrees), and excellent impact resistance.
+Therefore, it is widely used in various mechanical equipment, such as electromagnetic shielding nets, vacuum furnace heat treatment grids, RF electromagnetic shielding, lightwave filtering, etc. Will the tungsten wire mesh react with air?
 In this article, we will try to answer the above question.

 Under normal circumstances, tungsten wire mesh is a product with very good physical and chemical stability and will not react with air or oxygen.
 However, when heated in the air, the color of the tungsten wire mesh begins to change from steel gray or silver-white to dark gray-black.
 When the temperature rises to 400°C, tungsten will begin to oxidize, and as the temperature rises, the oxidation reaction will become more and more intense, and then gradually generate tungsten trioxide.

 Tungsten trioxide is a kind of light yellow orthorhombic crystalline powder.

 Its chemical formula is WO3, its specific gravity is 7.16g/cm3, its melting point is 1473℃, and its boiling point is 1750℃.
 When the temperature is 850℃, it will sublime significantly, and the color will deepen with the increase of the temperature, and it will be green when melting.